 The other way to get to Salt Spring Island is via float planes on Harbour Air or Sea Air.
 It’s a bit more expensive but a unique experience.
 The fares are usually around $120 per person each way but is cheaper if you fly out of YVR instead of downtown Vancouver.

 How to Get Around

 You definitely need a car to get around Salt Spring Island.
 During my research I saw bike rental companies but I would not recommend it unless you are very fit and comfortable on a bike.
 The roads on Salt Spring Island are quite windy and there is a lot of elevation changes.

 There are bus routes on the island but honestly during the weekend, I only crossed paths with 2 so they’re not that frequent.
-We used the only rental car company on the island called Salt Spring Car Rental.
+I used the only rental car company on the island called Salt Spring Car Rental.
 I rented the economy class and it was a clean but rather old Ford which was a bit slow on responsiveness.
 If you are going during the slow season, try reaching out to see if they can offer a more competitive rate.

 Where to Stay

 There are only a handful of hotels on Salt Spring Island but a whole slew of private B&Bs.
 From my research, many of the top rates B&Bs are actually not listed on booking.com or hotels.com.
 To find them, I used google maps and zoomed in on the areas I was interested in and looked from the pink hotel sign.